800,000 government workers may need financial assistance as shutdown continues

 "Our military needs to focus on their mission and not have to focus on their financiers," Thomas said.

-Because of the non-profit's limited resource, the CGMA is encouraging other Coast Guard members, local businesses and communities to help each other in the interim period, Thomas said.
+Because of the nonprofit's limited resource, the CGMA is encouraging other Coast Guard members, local businesses and communities to help one another in the interim period, Thomas said.

 "Each payday requires $150 million to pay the entire Coast Guard workforce each pay period.
 This nonprofit does not have $150 million," Thomas said.
 "Local communities and local business have to help their local Coast Guardsmen.
 We’re asking landlords to be reasonable in their rent deferment or utilities deferment."